iRemaF/LinkedInProjects/Logma.md

 *by Reema F. Almukhlifi | Part of the Apple Developer Academy – AI Foundation Program*

 > Logma was created to ensure that dining out is safe, simple, and enjoyable for people with food allergies.
-> A bilingual iOS application (Arabic/English) that leverages AI to transform restaurant menus into a clear, personalized guide for safe dining.
+> A bilingual iOS application (English) that leverages AI to transform restaurant menus into a clear, personalized guide for safe dining.

 ---